abunchofnerds-25/ccollections/README.md

 ## 18. HTTP Client - `chttpclient`

 `chttpclient` lets your C program send HTTP requests (GET, POST, PUT, DELETE, PATCH) to any URL and receive the response.
-It is backed by libcurl, which handles TLS, redirects, and low-level networking, while this module adds a connection pool, case-insensitive header maps, and an API that integrates with the rest of the library.
+It is a hand-rolled HTTP/1.1 client: a vendored `llhttp` parser drives request/response framing over raw sockets, TLS is provided by the same vendored facil.io ("facio") OpenSSL layer that backs `chttpserver`, and this module adds a concurrency-limiting pool, a keep-alive connection cache, case-insensitive header maps, and an API that integrates with the rest of the library.

 The module is split across two headers: `chttp.h` declares shared types (`chttp_method_t`, `chttp_tls_config_t`, `chttp_request_body_t`, and status-code constants), and `chttpclient.h` declares the client API.
 Including `chttpclient.h` pulls in `chttp.h` automatically.

 **Header:** `#include <chttpclient.h>`

-**Link with:** `-lcurl`
+**Link with:** `-lssl -lcrypto -lm` (TLS support; no other external dependency)

 ### Convenience API - One-Liner Requests